 Another question that essentially tests the strength of your relationship, determining how well you two get along.
 Managing expectations in a relationship can be difficult.
 Especially if one of you is unsure about the whole thing in general.

 Do you expect your partner to call you three times every day?
 Does your partner expect you to sacrifice your free time for them?
-Figure out if there’s an expectation mismatch.
+Figure out if there’s an huge difference in what you expect from each other.

 19. “Is there a reciprocation of effort?”